 Gravitational waves may have just delivered the first sighting of a black hole devouring a neutron star.
 If confirmed, it would be the first evidence of the existence of such binary systems.
 The news comes just a day after astronomers had detected gravitational waves from a merger of two neutron stars for only the second time.

-At 15:22:17 UTC on 26 April, the twin detectors of the Laser Interferometer Gravitational-wave Observatory (LIGO) in the United States and the Virgo observatory in Italy reported a burst of waves of an unusual type.
-Astronomers are still analysing the data and doing computer simulations to interpret them.
+At 15:22:17 UTC on April 26, the twin detectors of the Laser Interferometer Gravitational-wave Observatory (LIGO) in the United States and the Virgo observatory in Italy reported a burst of waves of an unusual type.
+Astronomers are still analyzing the data and doing computer simulations to interpret them.

-But they are already considering the tantalizing prospect that they have made a long-hoped-for detection that could produce a wealth of cosmic information, from precise tests of the general theory of relativity to measuring the Universe’s rate of expansion.
-Astronomers around the world are also racing to observe the phenomenon using different types of telescope.
+But they are already considering the tantalizing prospect that they have made a long-hoped-for detection that could produce a wealth of cosmic information, from precise tests of the general theory of relativity to measuring the universe’s rate of expansion.
+Astronomers around the world are also racing to observe the phenomenon using different types of telescopes.

-“I think that the classification is leaning towards neutron star–black hole” merger, says Chad Hanna, a senior member of LIGO’s data-analysis team and a physicist at Pennsylvania State University in University Park.
+“I think that the classification is leaning toward neutron star–black hole” merger, says Chad Hanna, a senior member of LIGO’s data-analysis team and a physicist at Pennsylvania State University in University Park.

-The latest event, provisionally labelled #S190426c, appears to have occurred around 375 megaparsecs (1.2 billion light-years) away, the LIGO–Virgo team calculated.
-The researchers have drawn a ‘sky map’, showing where the gravitational waves are most likely to have originated, and sent this information out as a public alert, so that astronomers around the world could begin searching the sky for light from the event.
+The latest event, provisionally labeled #S190426c, appears to have occurred around 375 megaparsecs (1.2 billion light-years) away, the LIGO-Virgo team calculated.
+The researchers have drawn a sky map, showing where the gravitational waves are most likely to have originated, and sent this information out as a public alert, so that astronomers around the world could begin searching the sky for light from the event.
 Matching gravitational waves to other forms of radiation in this way can produce much more information about the event than either type of data can alone.

 Mansi Kasliwal, an astrophysicist at the California Institute of Technology in Pasadena, leads one of several projects designed to do this type of follow-up work, called Global Relay of Observatories Watching Transients Happen (GROWTH).
 Her team can commandeer robotic telescopes around the world.
 In this case, the researchers immediately started up one in India, where it was night time when the gravitational waves arrived.
 “If weather cooperates, I think in less than 24 hours we should have coverage in almost the entire sky map,” she says.